goudreinette/blog/_src/posts/2017-05-11-writing-a-lisp-explicit-stack-and-stacktraces.md

 ; (inc 1 1)
 ```

-The stack is threaded through the interpreter with a State monad transformer.
+The stack is threaded through the interpreter with a StateT monad transformer.
-I chose to put the entire function in a callframe because it's needed for continuations.
+I chose to put entire functions inside callframes instead of just their identifiers, because this makes implementing continuations easier.

 ```haskell
 data Callframe = Callframe Fn Arguments